Table of contents: Timing Belt Tensioner Mechanism ↓ Front camshaft sprocket ↓

 40. Wipe the contact surfaces of the sprocket and camshaft.

-43. Install the camshaft cover, see Chapter 8.
+43. Install the camshaft cover see.
+Chapter 8.

-44. Install the auxiliary drive belt tensioner and the belt itself (see chapter 7).
+44. Install the auxiliary drive belt tensioner and the belt itself (see Chapter 7).

 46. Install the radiator (Section 2).

-48. Install headlights and front bumper.
+48. Install the headlights and front bumper.

 50. Connect the battery.